BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 <p>
     It was an internal experience, with me wherever I went.
-    It had both a vastness and a stillness to it, as though standing outside of time.
+    It had both a vastness and a stillness to it.
-    It sort of welled up from inside, sometimes less and sometimes more.
 </p>

 <p>